 Wellness programming teaches you how to improve your total well-being.
 Programs are fun, informative, experiential, and interactive taught by professional health educators, Pow!
 Peer Educators, and S.O.S.
 Volunteers.
 Student Wellness & Health Promotion provides outreach programming in a variety of health-related topic areas.
 Presentations can be provided for academic classes, residence halls, fraternities/sororities, special interest groups, and athletic teams.
 Individual support and help sessions are also available by calling 831-3457 to make an appointment or email us at firstname.lastname@example.org.
 The table below provides a topic list.

-NOTE: The deadline to submit program requests for a program which you wish to occur during Spring 2013 is Tuesday, April 30th.
-You may, however, continue to submit program requests after that date for programs to occur during Summer or Fall 2013.
+NOTE: The deadline to submit program requests for a program which you wish to occur during Fall 2013 is Monday, November 18th.
+You may, however, continue to submit program requests after that date for programs to occur during Winter or Spring 2014.

 Request a Program Now!

 If you encounter problems with this form, please call 831-3457 to make your request.

 Educational workshops on anorexia nervosa, bulimia, and compulsive over-eating as well as other less-publicized eating concerns.
 The program will cover diagnosis criteria for each disorder, warning signs, and symptoms for each disorder, physical complications associated with each disorder, and some general background or why eating disorders occur.

 GOT SUGAR? -- HEALTHY SEXUALITY